SoftInstigate/restheart-website/index.md

             <div class="container">
                 <div class="row">
                     <div class="col-8 offset-2 call-to-action__item call-to-action__first">
-            RESTHeart is built for stability, coded on a solid java foundation and covered by hundreds of tests.
+            RESTHeart is built for stability, coded on a solid Java foundation and covered by hundreds of tests.
 We will evolve RESTHeart rapidly, based on your feedback, and keep it flexible with an open extension mechanism.
                     </div>
                 </div>
             </div>